 Medicare Wellness Exam vs. Annual Physical

 The annual wellness visit is not the same as the yearly physical you may be familiar with.
 For a typical physical, your healthcare provider will perform a hands-on, head to toes exam including lung, abdominal, and neurological exams.
+Medicare exams are different.